Stateware/Dav3i/doc/FrontEndArchitecture.md

 **region** refers to 1 distinct and indivisible region for which a single set of stats exists in the database.

-**search bar** refers to the text input box where a user can search for a country to add to the ASDS.

 **selected stat** refers to the currently selected stat whose values are used to draw the graphs and color the map.

 **selected timespan** refers to the currently selected time interval for which graphs are wanted.

 **stat** refers to any of the measured statistics graphed by the program.

+**subdiv** refers to any of the divs generated in the control panel to accomodate graphs.

 **timespan** refers to the time interval for which data is available.